accessrichard/sqleditor/readme.md

 ###Installation

-You will need to install 3 components to get started.
+You will need to install components from 3 package managers to get started:

 * The pip components from ./requirements.pip
 * The node modules from ./static/package.json